Farid566/getx/README.md

 #### GetxService

 This class is like a `GetxController`, it shares the same lifecycle ( `onInit()`, `onReady()`, `onClose()`).
 But has no "logic" inside of it.
-It just notifies **GetX** Dependency Injection system, that this subclass **can not** be removed from memory.
+It just notifies **Get** Dependency Injection system, that this subclass **can not** be removed from memory.

 So is super useful to keep your "Services" always reachable and active with `Get.find()`.
 Like: